Solving Equations With Variables On Both Sides With Fractions

 Step 3: Move Variables to One Side

 The goal is to get all the terms with the variable on one side of the equation.
-To do this, choose one side to be the "variable side" (usually the side with the larger coefficient of the variable) and move all other variable terms to that side.
+Which means to do this, choose one side to be the "variable side" (usually the side with the larger coefficient of the variable) and move all other variable terms to that side.
 Use addition or subtraction to move the terms.
 Remember to perform the same operation on both sides of the equation.

 Example: